Economist & social researcher

 Rosie Collins is a mesoeconomic and social researcher from Aotearoa, New Zealand.
 Her work examines how social commitments and practices of solidarity shape ideas of economic justice, focusing on how communities come together to meet shared needs.

-My focus is on the frameworks used for identifying and navigating trade-offs, helping communities and institutions negotiate collective ambitions, allocate costs, and account for social responsibilities.
-I work predominantly in the mesoeconomic layer, exploring how the rules of a system and the norms of people within it change the type of actions which are seen as possible.
+My work focuses on the different types of social knowledge used to identify and navigate trade-offs.
+I help communities negotiate collective ambitions, allocate costs, and account for their social responsibilities.
+I work predominantly at the mesoeconomic level, exploring how system rules and social norms shape what kinds of action are seen as possible.

-I focus on how experiences of wearing costs and negotiating sacrifice shape the possibilities and norms of economic and social life.
-I think about the role of credibility in the distribution of who bears costs, connecting economic thought with psychoanalytic and social theory on violence and pleasure.
+• I examine how experiences of bearing costs and negotiating sacrifice shape meaning in shared life.
+My research focuses on the role of credibility in the long-run distribution of who bears costs, connecting economic thought with psychoanalytic and social theory on violence, social change, cooperation, and pleasure.